BFI London Film Festival 2020 (reviews) – our quick read film reviews from the 64th edition of the festival

 I AM SAMUEL

-Pete Murimi’s directorial debut, I Am Samuel, is a powerful, poignant, and important documentary that follows young Kenyan Samuel and his partner, Alex, through the trials and tribulations of family and community acceptance.
+Pete Murimi’s directorial debut, I Am Samuel, is a powerful, poignant, and important documentary that follows young Kenyan Samuel and his partner, Alex, through the trials and tribulations of gaining acceptance within their family and community.
 The bravery of their journey is a testament to those who strive to achieve equality through individual acts of courage – their sweeping journey condensed into a 70-minute documentary that encapsulates the emotion and social change born of a love that seeks to topple the barriers of social oppression.
 Here, the bravery of the young men involved is a bright light in the fog of discrimination.

 The Intruder